AshwinKatkar/SAPCAPM-2023-AD003/exercises/2_Create CAP Based Application/Readme.md

         category    : Association to one category;
         Priority    : Association to one Priority;
         Status      : Association to one Status;
-        location    : Association to one location;
+        Location    : Association to one location;
-        observation : Association to one observation;
+        Observation : Association to one observation;
         Address     : String(100);
         Date_Time   : DateTime @cds.on.insert: $now;
 };